 Christians are called to serve the needy of the world; this is a calling that we take very seriously at Fredsville.
 We work with many organizations across Iowa, the US, and the world as we reach out to those who are hungry, poor, sick, or afraid.
 On the webpages here we have listed a number of organizations that hold a special place in our hearts.
 We invite you to take a few minutes and see if there is an organization listed here that you would like to serve.
 If you have a passion for a particular ministry that is not listed, please let us know so we can talk about including them among those we serve.

 Fredsville Lutheran Church has had a strong connection to Bremwood (Lutheran Social Services) in Waverly for several years.
 Each Christmas, Fredsville has an Angel Tree in the Fellowship Hall.
 On the tree are paper angels with a suggested gift item for the 90+ residents at Bremwood.
-Members of Fredsville have donated school supplies ranging from pencils to backpacks.
+Members of Fredsville also donate school supplies ranging from pencils to backpacks every fall before school starts.
 Many women from Fredsville attend Bremwood’s salad lunches and donate toiletry items for the residents.

 Bremwood is located in Waverly, Iowa.
 The teenagers at Bremwood range in age from 13 (8th grade) to 18 (12th grade) years old.
 Some of these boys and girls are referred to Bremwood by the Juvenile Court System for getting in trouble with the law.
 Some are referred to Bremwood by the Department of Human Services to work on behavioral/emotional problems related to past life traumas.
 These life traumas could include abuse, neglect or other difffficult family situations.
 The average stay is six-months to one year.